How do you say PEACE in Italian?

 I feel at peace with myself now.

-The adjective pacifico, peaceful, derives from pace.
-Pacifico most often refers to a person.
+The adjective pacifico, “peaceful”, comes from pace.
+Pacifico is most often used to describe a person.
 If you are describing an environment, say tranquillo or calmo.

 Luca è un tipo pacifico.